iclr-blogposts/2024/_posts/2024-05-07-elaborating-on-the-value-of-flow-matching-for-density-estimation.md

 Matching presents a promising approach for generative modeling with notable advantages in terms of model efficiency and sample quality.

-# Application of Flow Matching in Simulation-based Inference
+# Application of Flow Matching in Simulation-Based Inference

 A very specifically interesting application of density estimation, i.e.
-Normalizing Flows, is in Simulation-based Inference (SBI).
+Normalizing Flows, is in Simulation-Based Inference (SBI).
 In SBI, Normalizing Flows are used to estimate the posterior distribution of model parameters given some observations.
 An important factor here are the sample efficiency, scalability, and expressivity of the density model.
 Especially for the later